Yale-EEB723/finalproject/Project_notes_w_scripts.md

         - Bayesian inference, Maximum Parsimony, and Maximum Likelihood
   - Running MAFFT on own computer with FS-1 setting, default everything else
     - Should output a phylip and fasta file if works
-    - DOing better than Ive seen yet so hopeful
+    - Ding better than Ive seen yet so hopeful
   - Also want to use Brig to show comparison of Genomes
     - http://brig.sourceforge.net/
   - Read about: